Carlisle: Middle Ages

 The period of late antiquity after Roman rule saw Cumbria organised as the native British kingdom of Rheged.
 It is likely that the kingdom took its name from a major stronghold within it; this has been suggested to have been broadly coterminous with the Civitas Carvetiorum, Carlisle.
 King Urien and his son and successor Owain became the subjects of a great deal of Arthurian legend.
 Their capital has been identified as the Cair Ligualid listed by Nennius among the 28 cities of Britain, which later developed into Caer-luel, whence the city's modern Welsh name Caerliwelydd.
 Rheged came under Northumbrian control before 730, probably by inheritance after Rienmelth, daughter of Royth and great-granddaughter of Urien, married Oswy, King of Northumbria.
 For the rest of the first millennium, Carlisle was an important stronghold contested by several entities who warred over the area, including the Brythonic Kingdom of Strathclyde and the Anglian kingdom of Northumbria.
 In 685, St Cuthbert, visiting the Queen of Northumbria in her sister's monastery at Carlisle, was taken to see the city walls and a marvellously constructed Roman fountain.

-By the time of the Norman conquest in 1066, Carlisle was part of Scotland.
+By the time of the Norman Conquest of England in 1066, Carlisle was in the possession of the Scots.
 It was not recorded in the 1086 Domesday Book.
 This changed in 1092, when William the Conqueror's son William Rufus invaded the region and incorporated Carlisle into England.
 The construction of Carlisle Castle began in 1093 on the site of the Roman fort, south of the River Eden.
 The castle was rebuilt in stone in 1112, with a keep and the city walls.
 The walls enclosed the city south of the castle and included three gates to the east, south, and north called the Irish or Caldew Gate, the English or Botcher Gate, and the Scotch or Ricker Gate respectively.
 The names of the gates exist in road names in Carlisle today.
 Carlisle Cathedral was founded as an Augustinian priory and became a cathedral in 1133.
 In 1157, Carlisle became the seat of the new county of Carliol (a name that was originally an abbreviation of Latin Carlioliensis, meaning "[Bishop] of Carlisle"); in 1177 the county was renamed Cumberland.